nwnxee/unified/Plugins/SpellChecker/README.md

 Note: More heavily tested on 1.4.1 but works on 1.6.

-Hunspell is installed by default on some systems, if it's not: sudo apt-get install libhunspell-1.4-0:i386
+Hunspell is installed by default on some systems, if it's not:
+`sudo apt-get install libhunspell-1.4-0:i386`

-If you wish to build (which you likely do if you're here) This also includes the necessary files above sudo apt-get install libhunspell-dev:i386
+If you wish to build (which you likely do if you're here) This also includes the necessary files above `sudo apt-get install libhunspell-dev:i386`

-Alternatively, you can find hunspells source here: https://github.com/hunspell/hunspell/releases
+Alternatively, you can find hunspell's source here: https://github.com/hunspell/hunspell/releases

 For easily installed dictionary list:

-apt-cache search hunspell
+`apt-cache search hunspell`

-sudo apt-get install hunspell-en-us for English (United States)
+`sudo apt-get install hunspell-en-us for English (United States)`

 The package requires a 32-bit version of libhunspell.so

-If this doesn't exist with your OS's i386 libaries and you have libhunspell 1.4 or above installed try running:
+If this doesn't exist with your OS's i386 libraries and you have libhunspell 1.4 or above installed try running:

 Example for Debian:
-sudo ln -s /usr/lib/i386-linux-gnu/libhunspell-1.4.so.0 /usr/lib/i386-linux-gnu/libhunspell.so
+`sudo ln -s /usr/lib/i386-linux-gnu/libhunspell-1.4.so.0 /usr/lib/i386-linux-gnu/libhunspell.so`

 You can also use the above method to update hunspell to a newer version (may not be supported)